Taranaki Rugby Football Union: Professional era

 In August 2011 Taranaki defeated Southland 15-12 in Invercargill to begin a fifth tenure of the shield.
 This ended in October 2012 when Waikato won the last challenge of the season.
 In 2013 Taranaki RFU assembled a women's professional team although it was later disbanded the following year.
-They claimed the national title for the first time in their history with a win over Tasman in the 2014 ITM Cup.
+They claimed the national title for the first time in their history with a win over Tasman in the 2014 ITM Cup. and Hawke's Bay in the 2023 competition.

 Referees

 Taranaki has a proud history of producing top level referees.
 Brian Duffy was the region's first test match referee and controlled six internationals, including one test between the British and Irish Lions and All Blacks in 1977.
 Paul Williams followed with his test debut coming in 2017.

-Cam Stone and Will Johnston are in the National Panel and take charge of domestic competition matches.
+Former sevens international Warwick Lahmert, Will Johnston and Chloe Sampson are in the National Panel and take charge of domestic competition matches.
 Richard Kelly featured in the panel for 12 years, including a successful sevens career, where he was the world's most capped sevens referee when he retired in March 2021.
 He controlled 280 matches over 52 tournaments, including the Gold Coast Commonwealth Games in 2018, 2018 World Rugby 7s World Cup and 2016 Rio Olympics, in which he refereed one semi-final.
+He is now an international television match official.

-Other Taranaki referees have been involved in the national scene in the past, these are; Dee Luckin, Darryl Heibner, Chris Pollock, Brian MacDonald, Paul Macfie, Stuart Beissell, Ross Whitmore, Paul Honiss, Russell Hodge and Murray Dombroski.
+Other Taranaki referees have been involved in the national scene in the past, these are; Cam Stone, Dee Luckin, Darryl Heibner, Chris Pollock, Brian MacDonald, Paul Macfie, Stuart Beissell, Ross Whitmore, Paul Honiss, Russell Hodge and Murray Dombroski.